What Is The Motley Fool Stock Advisor?

 - No stock recommendation is guaranteed.
 While The Motley Fool team has outperformed the markets overall, not every stock they suggest is a winner.

 - Recommendations can move the market.
-Stock prices can temporarily spike after a Motley Fool newsletter comes out, which might lead you to buy at a higher price if you're not careful.
+Stock prices can temporarily spike after the newsletter comes out, which might lead you to buy at a higher price if you're not careful.

-Most investors shouldn't put their entire portfolio into the suggestions of any single stock picking service.
-Among stock subscriptions, however, The Motley Fool has a good reputation and a strong track record of success.
+Most investors shouldn't put their entire portfolio into the suggestions of any single stock picking service (It's better to learn how to invest in stocks).
+However, among stock subscriptions, this service has a good reputation and a strong track record of success.

 In my opinion, the stocks in the current portfolio as of this writing are logical and sound.
 There's never any guarantee of future performance, of course, but the advisor tends to do well overall.

 If you're up for a subscription service that costs $199 per year, the introductory deal is an excellent way to test the waters.
 With a lower $99 fee (for new members) for the first year and the 30-day refund policy, you can take a risk-free look behind the scenes to decide if it's right for you.